Melvillian/gpg_tutorials/Yubikey-GPG-Advanced.md

 $ gpg --full-gen-key --expert
 ```

 The first prompt will ask for the type of key desired.
-This is an RSA sign-only key:
+Choose "RSA (set your own capabilities)" and toggle all but the Certify capability.
+This will be the key you certify other PGP keys with:

 ```
 gpg (GnuPG) 2.0.27; Copyright (C) 2015 Free Software Foundation, Inc.